Stevenwaheed/WHOAMI/README.md

 <h1 align="center" id="title">WHOAMI</h1>

 <p id="description">DNA sequencing classifiers and get the similarity between human chimpanzee and dog genes.
+We've created a website using streamlit to make it easy for users inseracting with the data and machine learning models.
+The users can upload any FASTA file to see the similarity and class of the sequences.
 You will find the website link at the end of the README file.
 </p>